dekuNukem/exixe/getting_started.md

 ![Alt text](resources/example2.gif)

 That's pretty much it!
 You can let your imagination run free now.
-You can probably adapt the functions in [show_all_digits](/arduino_examples/2_show_all_digits) for more complex display routines, or write some fancy crossfade transitions.
+You can probably adopt the functions in [show_all_digits](/arduino_examples/2_show_all_digits) for more complex display routines, or write some fancy crossfade transition animations like [here](https://www.youtube.com/watch?v=r3d2alzgjKc).
 And if you're not using Arduino, the code is simple enough to adept to other embedded systems, it's just plain C after all.